tanthehack/re-code-report/report.typ

     \

     Technical debt (TD) is a metaphor that represents the compromise between maintaining clean, well-structured code and rapid development @areti.
 It encompasses the design choices, development decisions, and coding practices that prioritize immediate convenience over long-term sustainability @perceptions_alb.
-While technical debt (TD) can offer short-term benefits, such as reducing time-to-market #footnote[Time-to-market refers to the entire period it takes to bring a product or service from its initial conception to being available for purchase by customers], it can ultimately harm the overall quality of software systems by introducing bugs, increasing complexity, and hindering future maintenance efforts @rios.
+While technical debt (TD) can offer short-term benefits, such as reducing time-to-market, it can ultimately harm the overall quality of software systems by introducing bugs, increasing complexity, and hindering future maintenance efforts @rios.

     \